 Arriving refreshed will let you gain maximum enjoyment.
 What more incentive could you need?

 When hiking, shoes can become your best friend or your worst enemy.
 Seriously, it’s the most important item of clothing by a country mile.
 So you need to be sure that you’ve found the perfect pair.

 Don’t make the mistake of just buying the first pair in your size off of eBay.
 The sizing here is far more crucial than it is with your everyday trainers.
 Go to a hiking boot specialist.
 Not only will they find the perfect shoes, but they can advise you on socks and protective features.

 When hiking for several days, you’ll require a number of items.
 Flashlights, sleeping bags, and other key items all need to be considered.
 Do not leave it until the last minute.

 Perhaps the most important factor, however, is nutrition.
 First and foremost, you’ll require a lot of water as hiking is hard work.
 Most travelers will take some sort of heating device for food and other features.
 But the food itself should be light.
 Instant porridge in cup packs for travelers is an ideal solution.
 Likewise, snacks that are high in energy and light in weight should be included.

 Don’t forget to take a first aid kit too.
 You just never know when it might be needed.

 Travel With The Right People

 Holidays can ruin friendships at the best of times.
 Hiking can potentially cause even greater levels of stress.
 The last thing you need is a travel companion that boils your blood.

-Be honest with yourself.
+Be honest with yourself when it comes to hiking holidays.
 If the other travelers are likely to moan about the hard work, it will take the shine off of those stunning views.
 Conversely, achieving those feats with the right people will provide the greatest travel memory of your life.
 Ultimately, isn’t that what traveling is all about?